dineshmetkari/myjsqlview/trunk/myjsqlview/test/MyJSQLViewTest_Readme.txt

 	a.
 Execute a generic search on the each of the test databases.

 	b.
-Insure tables in the list may be selected and automatically displayed in the main applications window.
+Insure tables in the list may be selected and automatically displayed in the main application's window summary table.

 	c.
 Insure clearing and canceling operations functions along with copying, cutting, and pasting in the search phrase text field.